 The engine oil life monitor lets you know when to change the oil.
-Control indicator 🗢 will flash to indicate that engine oil life has been diminished and the oil needs changing.
+Control indicator ➡ will flash to indicate that engine oil life has been diminished and the oil needs changing.

-Depending on version, a corresponding warning message, e.g. Change engine oil, may also be displayed in the Driver Information Centre ⇔ 89.
+Depending on version, a warning message may also be displayed in the Driver Information Centre (DIC) ▷ 86.